Middle-High-German-Conceptual-Database/onama/README.md

 # ONAMA - Ontology of Narratives of the Middle Ages
 ## Repository for the Ontology of Narratives of the Middle Ages

+This repository contains all version of the onama ontology.

 ## About the project

 The project “ONAMA” (“Ontology of Narratives of the Middle Ages”) deals with the creation of a computer-based system of relations between medieval narratological entities in texts and images.